Absentee Ballots and Vote by Mail

 Absentee voting by mail is accomplished through a 2-step process:

-- You apply to receive an absentee ballot by mailing in a request form.
+- You apply to receive an absentee ballot by mailing in a request form or by filling in an online application.
+Click here to go to the Online Application.

 Who should vote absentee?